Here today, gone tomorrow: Retailers pop up for back-to-school

 Many other small retailers and large chains are popping up for back-to-school in family-friendly neighborhoods or on college campuses, said Storefront’s Pollock.

-That is the strategy for Bed, Bath and Beyond (BBBY.O), which opens pop-up stores selling dorm room essentials near or on college campuses in time for students to go back to school.
+That is the strategy for Bed, Bath and Beyond, which opens pop-up stores selling dorm room essentials near or on college campuses in time for students to go back to school.
 A company spokeswoman declined to provide specifics.

 “The name of the game is about making it easier for the consumer,” said Kurt Salmon analyst Donadio.
 “By having these pop-ups, it’s easier to make yourself more accessible to the consumer.”